As efficient as today’s engines are, they still waste a lot of the heat energy they produce.

 If clogged, the radiator should be removed for cleaning or be replaced.

-Backflushing the cooling system and/or using chemical cleaners can remove rust and hard water scale, but may do little to open up a clogged radiator.
+Backflushing the cooling system and/or using chemical cleaners can remove rust and hard water scale.
 When refilling the cooling system, be sure you get it completely full.
 Air pockets in the head(s), heater core and below the thermostat can interfere with proper coolant circulation and cooling.
-If the cooling system has no bleeder valves to vent air, you may have to temporarily loosen a heater hose to get all the air out of the system.
+You may have to temporarily loosen a heater hose to get all the air out of the system.

-A clogged catalytic converter is usually the culprit here, but don’t overlook the possibility of a crushed pipe or a collapsed double wall pipe.
+A clogged catalytic converter is usually the culprit here, but don’t overlook the possibility of a crushed pipe.
 Check intake vacuum at idle.
 If it reads low and continues to drop, inspect the exhaust system.

 A caliper that’s sticking or a parking brake that isn’t releasing may be making the engine work too hard.